Codyvanzandt/Social-Network-Language-Toolkit/documentation/getting_started.md

   Alice:
     occupation: engineer
     protagonist: true
-    alias: A  # For convenience, you can assign and use an alias in place of a character name.
+    alias: A  # For convenience, you can assign and use a short alias in place of a longer character name.
   Bob:
     occupation: carpenter
     protagonist: false